top of page

 Garden

-A big part of this collection also came from a home in Haddonfield, New Jersey.
+A large amount of inspiration also came from a home in Haddonfield, New Jersey.
 The property had been beautifully gardened by the woman who lived there prior—she timed the blooms to come in waves, so every couple weeks something new would show up.
 I began my first painting in the attic studio of that house, where the window looked out onto a wall of tall lilies.